Disney Plus price: bundle costs and sign up deals compared

 While Disney Plus - or Disney+ if that's your kind of thing - has now launched in the US, Canada and the Netherlands, it starts rolling out in other territories just a week later.
 Australia and New Zealand are next, getting the service on November 19.

 This is just the start, too, as Disney+ has a whole heap of exclusive movies and shows in the works.
-If this sounds like something you need in your life, you can sign up for Disney+ today.
+If this sounds like something you need in your life, you can get it in certain territories now:

 As well as having access to nearly every movie and animated feature from Disney’s huge library, subscribers will also get access to movies and exclusive new live-action Star Wars and Marvel Cinematic Universe spin-offs.